PieAreSquared11/PieAreSquared11/README.md

 - 👋 Hi, I’m @PieAreSquared11
 - 👀 I’m interested in ...
 Anything code involved, preferably creating random but useful things in Python, making games in Godot, and more.
 Also like playing around with C++
 - 🌱 I’m currently learning ...
-Python, computer science
+C#, computer science